DanyloDmytruk/BookGuide/README.md

 5. Create symlink for storage access (php artisan storage:link)
 6. Migrate all migrations (php artisan migrate)
 7. (Optional) You can also use factories and seeders to seed randomizer data to db
+8. npm install && npm run
-8. Now you can access your website!
+9. Now you can access your website!
 The default Laravel Auth system was chosen, so firstly you must register and log in.

 Demo screenshots:
 <img width="1354" height="685" alt="image" src="https://github.com/user-attachments/assets/f6cc8d42-d8aa-4c24-b3ef-698da4318eca" />